stasya0903/PHP_algorithms/README.md

 # PHP_algorithms
-practice for the courser PHP algorithms on geekbrains.ru
+practice task for the course PHP algorithms on geekbrains.ru